 Please refer to the Suncoast Course Catalog (shown below) to support your course selections and help tailor your student’s plan.

-Once you have reviewed the proposed sequence, please reply to the High School Team to confirm your student’s course selections so we can update and finalize their Graduation Plan accordingly.
+Once you have reviewed the proposed Grad Plan Draft, please reply to the High School Team to confirm your student’s course selections so we can update and finalize their Graduation Plan accordingly.

 Once a student's Graduation Plan is complete, the High School Team will alert the student's Education Specialist (ES).

 The student's ES will use their Graduation Plan to help them finalize the student's enrollment with the creation of an Independent Study Agreement (ISA).
-The parent/guardian, the student, and the ES will all need to sign the ISA to finalize the student's enrollment with our school.
+The parent/guardian, the student, the ES (and the Case Manager for students with IEPs) will all need to sign the ISA to finalize the student's enrollment with our school.

 The first Learning Period of each semester is a time to make any adjustments to a student's courses and their Graduation Plan.